Chapter 1 Climate Change Basics

 It is generally agreed that the last 10 to 15% of emissions will be the hardest to eliminate, and therefore we should focus on a much faster timeline for the initial 80% to 90% reduction in emissions.

 The IPCC, the groups of scientists convened by the United Nations to guide them on climate science, is considered the gold standard on such issues.
-In October 2022, the IPCC said to stay within the 1.5-degree C warming goal, greenhouse gas emissions must peak by 2025, reduce by 45% by 2030, and reach net zero by 2050.
-However, the IPCC acknowledges that such emission cuts will not be adequate to keep global warming below 1.5 degrees.
-Thus, the IPCC also calls for significant carbon removal from the atmosphere.[32]
-Unfortunately, decades of research and tens of billions of investment have failed to show that carbon capture technologies are feasible.
-(See chapter on false climate solutions.)
+In October 2022, the IPCC said that to stay within the 1.5° C warming threshold, greenhouse gas emissions must peak by 2025, reduce by 45% by 2030, and reach net zero by 2050.
+However, the IPCC acknowledges that such emission cuts will not be adequate to keep global warming below 1.5°.
+Thus, the IPCC also calls for significant carbon removal from the atmosphere.[34]
+Unfortunately, decades of research and tens of billions of dollars invested have failed to show that carbon capture technologies are feasible (see chapter on false climate solutions.)

-When I asked Prof. Jacobson in 2015 – when I was drafting legislation to move NY to 100% renewable energy – as to what was the proper timeline, he said he has always been clear than 2030 is technologically feasible but that he adds on 20 years to give politicians and business leaders “wiggle room.”
+When I asked Prof. Jacobson in 2015 – when I was drafting legislation intended to move New York to 100% renewable energy – as to what was the proper timeline, he said he has always been clear than 2030 is technologically feasible but that he adds 20 years to give politicians and business leaders “wiggle room.”
 Since politicians always add wiggle room anyway, we wrote our bill with a 2030 timeline.

 A British think tank in 2016 said that fossil fuels could be eliminated worldwide within a decade.[37]

-A study by the University of California at Berkeley concluded we could get to 90-percent zero-carbon power by 2035 with wind, solar, hydropower and nuclear power – at no extra cost to consumers.[38]
+A study by the University of California at Berkeley concluded we could get to 90% zero-carbon power by 2035 with wind, solar, hydropower and nuclear power – at no extra cost to consumers.[43]

-For the U.S., in November 2022 the Department of Energy outlined “four major viable paths to a net zero emissions ‘clean electricity’ power system by 2035 in which benefits exceed costs.”
-The net zero target meant a 90% reduction in emissions.[39]
-A similar study by the Union of Concerned Scientists found that that the 24 states in the Climate Alliance can meet 100 percent of their electricity consumption with renewable energy by 2035, even with strong increases in demand due to the electrification of transportation and heating.[40]
+In November 2022 the Department of Energy outlined “four major viable paths [for the U.S.] to a net zero emissions ‘clean electricity’ power system by 2035 in which benefits exceed costs.”
+The net zero target meant a 90% reduction in emissions.[44]
+A similar study by the Union of Concerned Scientists found that that the 24 states in the Climate Alliance can meet 100% of their electricity consumption with renewable energy by 2035, even with the strong increases in demand that would come from the electrification of transportation and heating.[45]

 While it will cost a lot of money to transition to a clean energy future, it will be a lot less than the increased costs associated with climate change and extreme weather if we fail to act.

-The estimates of the transition costs vary widely.
-And the various researchers take different approaches to their calculations.
+The estimates of the transition costs vary widely, in part because the various researchers take different approaches to their calculations.
 A major issue is the significant amount of money the world is already spending to provide energy and how much of those expenditures can pay for the clean energy transition.
-And the cost of renewable energy has fallen much faster than was predicted.[42]
+And the cost of renewable energy has fallen much faster than was predicted.[47]

-Converting the entire U.S. power grid to 100 percent renewable energy in the next decade would cost an estimated $4.5 trillion, according to the energy research firm Wood Mackenzie.
+Converting the entire U.S. power grid to 100% renewable energy in the next decade would cost an estimated $4.5 trillion, according to the energy research firm Wood Mackenzie.
 This represents the cost of replacing all fossil fuels and nuclear power with hydroelectricity, biomass, geothermal, wind, and solar.
-The price tag is $4 trillion if nuclear was continued.[43]
+The price tag would be $4 trillion if nuclear were continued.[48]

-As noted above, Jacobson estimates that a global effort to transition to 100 percent renewable energy by 2050 would cost $ 73 trillion upfront, including $7.8 trillion for the U.S. — but the expense will pay for itself in under seven years.[45]
+As noted above, Jacobson estimates that a global effort to transition to 100% renewable energy by 2050 would cost $73 trillion upfront, including $7.8 trillion for the U.S. — but the expense will pay for itself in under seven years.[50]

 The International Energy Agency estimates that to get to net zero emission (NZE) by 2050 would require “expanding annual investment in energy from just over USD 2 trillion globally on average over the last five years to almost USD 5 trillion by 2030 and to USD 4.5 trillion by 2050.
 Total annual capital investment in energy in the NZE (rises from around 2.5% of global GDP in recent years to about 4.5% in 2030 before falling back to 2.5% by 2050.”[46]

 As humanity evolved over the past several hundred thousand years, atmospheric CO2 levels ranged between 200 and 300 ppm.
-The preindustrial level of CO before the industrial revolution was about 280 ppm.[49]
+The preindustrial level of CO2 before the Industrial Revolution was about 280 ppm.[54]

-Atmospheric concentrations of CO2 must be reduced from current levels of around 420 parts per million to at most 350 ppm to avoid dangerous climate change and provide a good chance of limiting future warming to 1.5°C.[50] Unfortunately, that number has steadily increases since 350.org was founded.
-It hit 415 ppm in 2021.[51]
+Atmospheric concentrations of CO2 must be reduced from current levels of around 420 ppm to at most 350 ppm to avoid dangerous climate change and provide a good chance of limiting future warming to 1.5° C.[55] Unfortunately, that number has steadily increased since 350.org was founded.
+It hit 415 ppm in 2021.[56]

 Climate Change Drives Extreme Weather[52]

 Extreme weather events that were once rare occurrences are now increasingly commonplace.
-100-year weather events may happen every 5 to ten years.
-1,000-year events may occur every few decades.
-While we cannot pinpoint climate change as the cause of for a particular extreme weather event, it has been shown to make these events more destructive and more frequent.[53]
+100-year weather events may happen every 5 to ten years; 1,000-year events may occur every few decades.
+While we cannot pinpoint climate change as a cause of any particular extreme weather event, it has been shown to make extreme events more frequent, and more destructive.[58]

 Global warming is swinging the pendulum out wider on the weather we experience, while making it more intense.
 Heat provides more energy to storms, so hurricanes warmed by the ocean waters grow to categories 3, 4 and 5 rather than staying at category 1 levels.
 As regions such as California and Australia grow hotter and drier, wildfires are growing in size, ferocity, and speed.
 Heat waves are growing in frequency, intensity, and length.

 Warmer air increases evaporation, putting more water vapor into the air for storms to sweep up and turn into rain or snow.
-In upstate New York where I live, it is expected that while the amount of rainfall will remain relatively the same, the rainfall will be less frequent but more intense.
-Our environment – plants, soil – are not adapted to absorbing 2 inches of rainfall at a time, leading to more erosion and flooding while also harming our food supply.
+In upstate New York where I live, it is expected that while the amount of rainfall will remain relatively the same, rainstorms will be less frequent but more intense.
+Our environment – plants, soil – are not adapted to absorbing 2 inches of rainfall at a time, so we can expect more erosion and flooding which will harm our food supply.
 While winters overall are getting milder, individual storms are getting more intense both from stronger winds and increased water vapor leading to heavier snowfall.

 The number of weather events causing more than $1 billion in damages is increasing.
 In 2021, National Oceanic and Atmospheric Administration reported that wildfires, hurricanes, tornadoes and a winter storm and cold wave were among 20 weather and climate disasters that cost $1 billion or more in the U.S., totaling $145 billion and killing 688 people.[54]